-So I talked to his sister in London, who said the weather there was quite nice actually, and I assured her that I would deliver her brother safely and in good health to his hotel room.
+So I talked to his sister in London, who said the weather there was quite nice actually, and I assured her that I would deliver her brother in good health to his hotel room.
 Thus edified, Peter agreed to go back inside the sex toy shop with me.
 We walked the aisles and made ridiculous comments.
 On a count of three, we each inserted a forefinger into a rubber vagina which was advertised to be lifelike, and we both hastily retreated, screaming like girls.

 Somehow we decided that Peter should, for the complete American Experience, go back to Phyl’s house for some authentic Black-American-made Fried Chicken and Potato Salad.
 It’s true that hers is the best: everyone from family members to myself has gotten the shopping list and brought the ingredients for her to cook the meal.
 She’ll make it for anyone, even if her family is eating something else, but she will not let us watch her put it together.